microsoft/promptflow/examples/flex-flows/chat-stream/README.md

 ## What you will learn

-In this flow, you will learn
+In this flow, you will learn:
 - how to compose a chat flow that return output in stream mode.
 - prompt template format of LLM tool chat api.
 Message delimiter is a separate line containing role name and colon: "system:", "user:", "assistant:".
 See <a href="https://platform.openai.com/docs/api-reference/chat/create#chat/create-role" target="_blank">OpenAI Chat</a> for more about message role.